Californians with student loan debt often wonder if they can qualify for a mortgage loan,…

 The appraiser will evaluate the property, coordinating with the homeowner to gain access.
 The appraiser will then conduct a thorough review of comparable sales in the area, to get to a point of comparison.

-Finally, he or she will issue an appraisal report with the estimated market value of the property in question.
-This report is delivered to the mortgage lender and usually ends up in the loan file or package.
-Aside from paying for the appraisal, the home buyer has a limited role in this process.
+Finally, they will issue an appraisal report with the estimated market value of the property in question.
+This report is delivered to the mortgage lender and usually ends up in the loan file.